What is solution focused therapy?

 - Problems at school or work

-Solution focused therapy is generally not recommended for more serious mental health problems, like schizophrenia or severe depression.
+Solution-focused brief therapy is generally not recommended for more serious mental health problems, like schizophrenia or severe depression (Major depressive disorder).
 In such cases, participation in other evidence-based therapies is more appropriate.

-Results of available studies suggest that solution focused therapy can be an effective short-term form of therapy for people with behavioral and psychological problems.
+Outcome research shows that the results of available studies suggest that solution-focused therapy can be an effective short-term form or brief therapy for people with behavioral and psychological problems or clients managing trauma.
 However, it’s difficult to make a definitive statement about its effectiveness as it has not yet been researched in great depth.

-Solution focused therapy is generally not recommended for people who are experiencing serious mental health disorders, nor for those who want to focus on better understanding their problem and the factors underlying it.
+Solution-focused brief therapy is generally not recommended for people who are experiencing serious mental health disorders or need psychiatric treatment, nor for those who want to focus on better understanding their problem and the factors underlying it.

-The aim of solution focused therapy is to find workable solutions to problems quickly, and in doing so, limit the time you spend caught up in the problem.
-For this process to be effective, solution focused therapy assumes that when you come to therapy you will already be:
+The aim of solution-focused brief therapy is to find solutions to a particular problem quickly, and in doing so, limit the time you spend caught up in the problem.
+For this therapy process to be effective, solution-focused practitioners assume that when you come to therapy you will already be: